nikogura/nikogura.com/NikOguraResume.md

 Over the course of 9 years, I designed, built and maintained a custom studio management desktop application that handled enrollment, financials, lesson plans, scheduling, video and print library management, and curriculum.

 Coding was cheap entertainment.
 Kick and punch doesn't pay much.
-Somewhere in there I guess I got good at it, because it turned into a whole new career.
+Somewhere in there I guess I got good at it, because it turned into a whole new career- one that involves considerably less head trauma.